gscrow/dressipi-com/privacy.markdown

 ### Contact Information

-If you have questions or complaints regarding this Policy, please first contact Dressipi via email.
+If you have questions or complaints regarding this Policy, please first contact Dressipi via [privacy@dressipi.com](mailto:privacy@dressipi.com).
 You can also reach us by physical mail.
 If contacting us does not resolve your complaint, you have more options which include the right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or by telephone: 0303 123 1113.
+The supervisory authority in the UK is the Information Commissioner who may be contacted at [www.ico.org.uk/concerns/](https://ico.org.uk/concerns/) or by telephone: 0303 123 1113.